reasons to CHOOSE The UK Games sector

 3. A reputation for Innovation and creativity

-4. Its International outlook
+4. AN International outlook

-5. The supportive infrastructure
+5. Workforce & infrastructure